Conanza/ARLite/README.md

-# ActiveRecordLite
+# ARLite

 ## Description

-In this test-driven project, I use a little metaprogramming to build a lite version of ActiveRecord to understand how it actually works, how it gets translated into SQL.
+In this test-driven project, I use a little metaprogramming to build a lite version of Active Record to understand how it actually works, how it gets translated into SQL.

 ## Topics

 * Ruby
 * SQL
-* ActiveRecord
+* Active Record
 * Metaprogramming
 * Macros